↓

 What Was Truly Revolutionary about the American Revolution

 I’m writing this blog on July 4, the day on which our nation celebrates the signing of the Declaration of Independence and the revolution which followed.
-The American Revolution was a watershed in history.
-It became the inspiration for other … Continue reading →
+But none of these follow-on revolutions had the staying power of the American Revolution. … Continue reading →

 Posted in Current Affairs | 2 Replies